CABOMETYX Advanced Kidney Cancer black male patient portrayal

 328 people took a medicine called everolimus*

-People were more likely to LIVE LONGER with CABOMETYX
+People were more likely to

-People were more likely to LIVE LONGER
+People were able to

 *